BEST-RQ-Based Self-Supervised Learning for Whisper Domain Adaptation: Conclusion

 \section{Conclusion}

-In this work, we investigated whether self-supervised learning can help Whisper adapt to a new domain.
+We investigated whether self-supervised learning can help Whisper adapt to a new domain.
 We introduced BEARD, a framework that combines self-supervised learning and distillation to adapt Whisper's encoder using unlabeled speech.
 The modified encoder is then fine-tuned with the decoder using a limited amount of labeled data.
-On the ATCO2 corpus, the best BEARD configuration significantly reduced the word error rate, with a relative improvement of 12\% over fine-tuning with transcribed speech only.
-BEARD showed WER improvements across all SNR ranges.
+On the ATCO2 corpus, the best BEARD configuration achieved a relative 12\% WER improvement over fine-tuning with transcribed speech only.
+BEARD showed WER improvements across all SNRs.
 The ablation study demonstrated that distillation is important to keep the encoder-decoder complementarity.
 These results confirm that large-scale unlabeled data can be effectively exploited through self-supervision to adapt Whisper ASR model.
 The proposed approach can be used to adapt any encoder-decoder models to new domains.
-Future work will study alternative SSL objectives, use different quantity of unlabeled data (not currently tested due to computational limitations), filter the unlabeled data, and adapt larger Whisper variants.
+Future work will study other SSL objectives, multi-layer SSL adaptation, filter the unlabeled data, and adapt a larger Whisper.